-Locomotion is still a big issue for game designers, despite the proven feasibility for handling this problem in productions like ‘Resident Evil VR’ in the beginning of 2017.
+Locomotion is still a big issue for game designers, despite the proven feasibility for handling this problem in productions like ‘Resident Evil VR’ at the beginning of 2017.
 Financing went through a disappointing period after low sales reports of headset distribution became an issue a few months later.
-And technical restrictions in Mobile VR make parallel production of flatscreen games and VR games rather difficult in the VR market sector with highest sales rates for headset distribution.
-Game developers still struggle with the new medium in a complicated learning process, whereas financing and market outlook begin to realize a certain consolidation after a heavy shock of disappointment in the weeks before the conference started.
+And technical restrictions in Mobile VR make parallel production of flat-screen games and VR games rather difficult in the VR market sector with the highest sales rates for headset distribution.
+Game developers still struggle with the new medium in a complicated learning process, whereas financing and market outlook begin to produce a certain consolidation after a heavy shock of disappointment in the weeks before the conference started.

 Nevertheless, VR seems to have been established as a game mode of its own at this year’s Gamescom.
 Sony promoted a whole range of controls dedicated to PSVR, from Dualshock to Move to Aim controllers.
 As individual locomotion still seems to be a little shaky, they focused more on shared online experiences like in Bravo Team for VR.
 But the PSVR performance lacked a bit of enthusiasm.
 Maybe this is the case because the new PS4 product line PlayLink is going for shared smartphone experiences now, or maybe PSVR is now on its tracks and just needs to be nurtured with a constant flow of translations of the established content library.